danieldunderfelt/react-response/README.md

-React server
+React-response
 ===

-React Server provides an easy-to-use server-side rendering server for React.
+React-response provides an easy-to-use server-side rendering server for React.
-The goal of this project is to partially remove ownership of the server itself from your project while maintaining a good level of customizability.
-This makes starting a new universally-rendered project much easier as you do not have to worry about setting up your server.
+The goal of this project is to reduce the boilerplate you need for a universal React project.
+Instead of copy-pasting a server from somewhere, React-response makes it possible to quickly write a production-ready server-side React renderer yourself.
+React-response also aims to maintain the customizability of a normal Express server because every app has different needs.

-The configuration of your React Server is done with familiar React components, kind of like React Router's route configuration.
+The configuration of your React-response is done with familiar React components, kind of like React Router's route configuration.
 Almost all of the props have sensible defaults, so for the simplest apps you really don't have to do a lot to get a server running.

 > Production-ready stability is one of my end goals but we're still in the early days.
 Use in production at your own risk!

+Features
+---

+- A new way to implement SSR using familiar React concepts
+- A fully-featured Express server under the hood
+- Less boilerplate

 What's it look like?
 ---

 Glad you asked.
-The simplest hello World with React Server looks like this:
+The simplest hello World with React-response looks like this:

 ```
 import routes from './routes' // React-router routes
 import Html from './helpers/Html' // Your template component
-import { ReactServer, Template, Response, serve, createServer } from 'react-server'
+import { ReactServer, Template, Response, serve, createServer } from 'react-response'

 const server = createServer(
     <ReactServer>